-- (1) All campaign committees shall file reports according to the schedule set forth in Section 1-19-29 NMSA 1978.
+(1) All campaign committees shall file reports according to the schedule set forth in Section 1-19-29 NMSA 1978.
 Reports shall be accepted until midnight mountain time on the date of filing without penalty.
-Beginning after 12:01 a.m. mountain time on the day after the due date of the report, penalties for late filing shall begin to accrue. - (2) Campaign committees shall report all contributions, in-kind contributions, loans, expenditures, loan repayments, and debt forgiven by the lender. - (3) Coordinated expenditures made on behalf of the candidate or campaign committee shall be reported by the campaign committee as in-kind contributions received from the coordinating political committee and are subject to contribution limits. - (4) Candidates must file all required reports while they are an active candidate and continue to file timely reports until such time as they meet the requirements to file a final report.
+In the event that a filing deadline falls on a state holiday, the report shall be made on the following day.
+Beginning after 12:01 a.m. mountain time on the day after the due date of the report, penalties for late filing shall begin to accrue.

+- (2) Campaign committees shall report all contributions, in-kind contributions known to the campaign committee, loans, expenditures, loan repayments, and debt forgiven by the lender. - (3) Coordinated expenditures made on behalf of the candidate or campaign committee shall be reported by the campaign committee as in-kind contributions received from the coordinating political committee and are subject to contribution limits.
+Any committee reporting an expenditure that is in-kind to another committee registered pursuant to the Campaign Reporting Act is required to disclose the name of the committee benefiting from the in-kind contribution. - (4) Candidates must file all required reports while they are an active candidate and continue to file timely reports until such time as they meet the requirements to file a final report.
 For example, a primary election candidate that loses the primary election must file all reports included in the primary election cycle and continue to file reports until the candidate files a final report.
-Losing an election does not terminate a candidate's requirement to file under the Campaign Reporting Act. - (5) A candidate's personal funds spent in support of a candidate's own campaign are considered a contribution and shall be disclosed by filing the required reports in CFIS; however, these funds are not subject to contribution limits. - (6) Upon request by the secretary of state, the campaign committee shall provide a copy of bank statements, for all accounts, for any reporting period. - (7) Candidates benefiting from independent expenditures have no obligation to report the independent expenditure.
+Losing an election does not terminate a candidate's requirement to file under the Campaign Reporting Act. - (5) A candidate's personal funds spent in support of a candidate's own campaign are considered a contribution and shall be disclosed by filing the required reports in CFIS; however, these funds are not subject to contribution limits. - (6) Upon request by the secretary of state, the campaign committee shall provide a copy of bank statements, for all accounts, for any reporting period. - (7) Candidates benefiting from independent expenditures or in-kind contributions the candidate has no knowledge of have no obligation to report the item as a contribution to the candidate's campaign committee.